playcanvas/developer.playcanvas.com/content/user-manual/publishing/firefoxos.md

 ### Create the Manifest

-This file must be called manifest.webapp and be created in the root folder of your extracted exported PlayCanvas game.
+This file must be called manifest.webapp and be created in the root folder of your extracted and exported PlayCanvas game.
 An example manifest (taken from the [Dungeon Fury][dungeon_fury] game) is shown below:

 ~~~javascript~~~
 {